Shreyas679/Player-Performance-Biomechanics/README.md

 Traditional performance analysis often relies on manual observation, which can be subjective and error-prone.
 This project demonstrates how AI can transform sports analytics by providing objective, quantifiable, and scalable insights into human movement.

----

-If you want, I can next give you:

-✅ A **top 1% GitHub README structure** (the kind recruiters love) ✅ Architecture diagram explanation
-✅ Resume bullet points that beat other candidates
-✅ 1-minute explanation that sounds very advanced
-✅ Interview questions from THIS project

-Just tell me!